 In the Cypher Fundamentals course, you learned how to query Neo4j using Cypher.

-To run Cypher statements in a Python application, you’ll need the Neo4j Python Driver.
 The driver acts as a bridge between your Python code and Neo4j, handling connections to the database and the execution of Cypher queries.

 Installing the Driver

-To install the driver, use pip:
+To install the driver, use the pip command:

 shell